vjvijayaraja/Notepad/README.md

-Handy Notepad__
+Handy Notepad\
 A simple notepad application built in Python using the tkinter library.
-This notepad allows users to create, save, open, and edit text files within a user-friendly interface.__
+This notepad allows users to create, save, open, and edit text files within a user-friendly interface\

-Features__
+Features\
-Create new text files.__
+Create new text files\
-Save text files to your local machine.__
+Save text files to your local machine\
-Open and edit existing text files.__
+Open and edit existing text files\
-A clean and intuitive user interface.__
+A clean and intuitive user interface\